Headline Hunters (1968 film)

-Headline Hunters is a 1968 British children's drama film starring Leonard Brockwell, Susan Payne, Stephen Garlick, Bill Owen, David Lodge and Frank Williams.
+Headline Hunters is a 1968 British children's drama film directed by Jonathan Ingrams and starring Leonard Brockwell, Susan Payne, Stephen Garlick, Bill Owen, David Lodge and Frank Williams.
+It was distributed by the Children's Film Foundation.

 Plot

 A bunch of kids help run the local newspaper after their father becomes ill.
 In the process they foil a robbery at a local factory.